 As we all know, Chinese characters are an essential part of Chinese language.
+Should children learn to write Chinese characters?
 As the basic units of the language, Chinese characters are necessary to learn, even for kids at young age.
-There are several phases of Chinese character learning:
+Here are seven tips on teaching kids to write Chinese characters.

-For very young kids, it is enough to stay phase 1 and/or 2 until either the fine motor skills of the child is developed or the child has shown interest in “drawing” the characters.
+For very young kids, it is enough to stay at phase 1 and/or 2 until either the fine motor skills of the child is developed or the child has shown interest in “drawing” the characters.
 Gradually, tracing the strokes of the characters need to be introduced and the child learns how to write Chinese characters.
-(If you wonder way, read the article “Should Children Learn How to Write Chinese Characters“).

 How to teach kids to write Chinese characters?
 Here are 7 tips:

 Children got to have a general impression of the characters before they attempt to write them.
 Many Chinese learning materials can help children to be exposed to Chinese characters: books, labels, flash cards, posters… you name it.
 Themed-based Word walls are especially effective because the characters are categorized and are connected.
 Putting labels on different objects at home can also be useful since they help establish the links between the characters and the objects.

 TIP #2: MODEL THE WRITING FOLLOWING THE RIGHT STROKE ORDER

 To ensure children understand, we can demonstrate how to write the characters and repeat it several times before we invite the kids to try.
 For example, we can write down the character slowly on the white board first, asking the children to pay attention to the stroke orders.
 Then we can write it again.
 Ask a child to identify the orders and mark them on the strokes with a marker of different color.
 Finally ask a couple of children to the white board to write it while the rest of the class write together with them.

 As a rule of thumb, the stoke orders should be from top to the bottom, from left to the right and from outside to inside.

 If you want to show the children an animated version of writing a character, you can use Animated stroke order for Chinese characters to show it.